Zhu Zhengting: 2017: Produce 101

-2018–present: Idol Producer, debut with Nine Percent, NEXT and solo activities
+2018–present: Idol Producer, debut with Nine Percent, Next and solo activities

 After his elimination in the Korean series Produce 101 Season 2, he participated in a similar Chinese survival boy band show, Idol Producer.
 Zhu's performance in the show brought his rise to fame, and eventually garnered a total of 11,938,786 votes in the last episode.
-He debuted as a member of project group "Nine Percent" after placing sixth overall.
+He debuted as a member of project group Nine Percent after placing sixth overall.

-On June 21, 2018, Zhu debuted as the leader of C-Pop group "NEXT" with the song "Wait a Minute".
-On June 23, 2018, Zhu and other members of NEXT held their first fan meeting in Beijing, China.
+On June 21, 2018, Zhu debuted as the leader of Chinese boy group Next, with the song "Wait a Minute".
+On June 23, 2018, Zhu and other members of Next held their first fan meeting in Beijing, China.

-On December 2, 2018 Yuehua Entertainment confirmed that Zhu would be releasing his first solo single titled "The Winter Light" the following day and that he would also be releasing a single early next year.
+On December 2, 2018 YH Entertainment confirmed that Zhu would be releasing his first solo single titled "The Winter Light" the following day and that he would also be releasing a single early next year.
 The single sold over one million digital copies within the first three minutes of its release and over two million within an hour.
 Following "The Winter Light", Zhu released a single titled "Green Christmas".

 On March 18, 2019, Zhu released a new single called "待签收" (English: Waiting to be Signed).

-On September 16, 2019 the first teaser for his first solo mini album came out.
+On September 16, 2019, the first teaser for his first solo mini album came out.
 The single "Flip" came out on September 23, followed by the rest of the songs "都要好好的" and "旁观者" on September 27.
-Within six days of release Chapter Z became the best selling music on Netease of the year with 10 million albums sold.
+Within six days of release, Chapter Z became the best selling music on Netease of the year with 10 million albums sold.

 On October 3, 2019 the teaser for the music video for "Flip" came out, with the official music video dropping on October 10.

 On May 6, 2020 he came out with his new single "Empty Space" featuring his ex-groupmate from Nine Percent rapper Wang Ziyi.

 He released a new single on his birthday March 18, 2021 titled "陷" (Trap) on Netease Music selling 100,000 copies on the first 28 minutes.

 He was also named as the ambassador of Shanghai Public and Safety Officer.

-Effective May 22, 2021 Zhu Zhengting was named and appointed as the "Protector of Endangered Species" by Society of Entrepreneurs & Ecology (SEE).
+Effective May 22, 2021, Zhu was named and appointed as the Protector of Endangered Species by Society of Entrepreneurs & Ecology (SEE).

-On January 30, 2022 his first drama "Floating Youth" officially came out.
+On January 30, 2022, his first drama Floating Youth officially came out.
 The drama is dedicated to the 2022 Beijing Winter Olympics, and centers around a university hockey team.

-He is appointed by Tencent as the "Fashion Star Officer" for Paris Fashion Week 2022.
+He is appointed by Tencent as the Fashion Star Officer for Paris Fashion Week 2022.